-L.E.A.D.
-Academy Trust will work with its academies to consider this data, and to analyse whether there are patterns across the Trust, recognising that numbers in any 1 academy may be too low to allow for meaningful statistical analysis.
+L.E.A.D Academy Trust will work with its academies to consider this data, and to analyse whether there are patterns across the trust, recognising that numbers in any 1 academy may be too low to allow for meaningful statistical analysis.

-This policy will be reviewed by the Headteacher every year.
-At every review, the policy will be shared with the Academy Governing Body.
+This policy will be reviewed by Cal Hurst every 3 years.
+At every review, the policy will be shared with Academy Governing Body.